chingu-voyage7/Bears-Team-21/README.md

 ### Rules summary

 On your turn, you must click on a card from your hand to select it, then play this card or discard it.
-You can also rotate a 'Path' card before playing it by double clicking it.
+You can also rotate a **Path** card before playing it by double clicking it.

 The cards are of several types:
-- 'Path' card: you can play this card to extend the maze, provided it is compatible with the cards already in place.
+- **Path** card: you can play this card to extend the maze, provided it is compatible with the cards already in place.
-- 'Sabotage' card: you can break another player's tool of the type indicated.
+- **Sabotage** card: you can break another player's tool of the type indicated.
 A player with a broken tool cannot play a Path card.
-- 'Repair' card: you can repair your, or another player's, broken tool of the type indicated.
+- **Repair** card: you can repair your, or another player's, broken tool of the type indicated.
-- 'Map' card: you can play this card on any 'End' card to discover whether or not the treasure lies there.
+- **Map** card: you can play this card on any **End** card to discover whether or not the treasure lies there.
-- 'Rock fall' card: this card lets you remove any 'Path' card of the maze.
+- **Rock fall** card: this card lets you remove any **Path** card of the maze.
 Just click on the card you want to remove.
-- 'Inspection': If you play this, you may look at the dwarf card of any one other player.
+- **Inspection**: If you play this, you may look at the dwarf card of any one other player.
-- 'Swap Your Hand': The player who plays this card chooses one other player and exchanges hands with them.
+- **Swap Your Hand**: The player who plays this card chooses one other player and exchanges hands with them.
-- 'Theft': You play this on yourself.
+- **Theft**: You play this on yourself.
 At the end of the round, you can steal 1 Gold Piece from any one player.
 You cannot use this card if you are trapped.
-- 'Hands Off': If you play this card, you can remove one Theft card from in front of any player.
+- **Hands Off**: If you play this card, you can remove one Theft card from in front of any player.
-- 'Swap Your Hats': Choose one player who has to discard their current Dwarf Card.
+- **Swap Your Hats**: Choose one player who has to discard their current Dwarf Card.
-- 'Trapped!'
-Play this on another player.
+- **Trapped!** Play this on another player.
 This player is trapped and cannot play any more path cards.
 When the round ends, they don‘t get any treasure.

 ### Cards in play

-- 70 'Path' cards
+- 70 **Path** cards
-- 47 'Action' cards
+- 47 **Action** cards
-- 15 'Role' cards
+- 15 **Role** cards

 ### The Dwarf Cards And Their Victory Conditions: